NuevoFoundation/workshops/content/english/java-basics/activity-5.md

 We want to create a ✨ magic box ✨ in code that does the calculation for us no matter which 2 numbers we want to create a sum for!
 <img src="../images/method.png" height="250"/>

-In Java, <b>method</b> is like the magic box that performs a specfic task by running a block of code using user inputs.
+In Java, a <b>method</b> is like the magic box that performs a specfic task by running a block of code using user inputs.

 There are 2 parts in a method: header and body: